wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 events that are after the most recently simulated `TimingCoreEvent` object will not be reported.
 This implies that `lastEventSimulated` actually points to the last `TimingCoreEvent` simulated, rather than the last event.

+### The First Event Ever Simulated

+In the previous discussion, we assumed that there is always a previous event chain, which is pointed to by `prevRespEvent`.
+This may not always be true without special care being taken, since if a weave phase exhausted all events in the core's event chain, then during the next bound phase, `prevRespEvent` will be undefined.
+This issued can be solved as long as the core always create an artificial placeholder event that is guaranteed not to be simulated by the weave phase right before it starts, and move `prevRespEvent` to point to that event (which is indeed what zSim does; see below).
+The question is, when the simulator is just started, which event should we use as `prevRespEvent`?

 ### Timing Core Simulation Start and End

 In this section we cover how weave phase starts and ends with the core event chain.
-We do not cover join/leave meahcnism of the thread scheduler, which is essentially a technique to avoid deadlocks on system calls.
+We do not cover join/leave meahcnism of the thread scheduler, which is essentially a technique to avoid deadlocks on blocking system calls.
 We also disregard the core state machine, since it is unrelated to normal execution.
+In the following discussion we assume the core state is always `RUNNING`, and that `notifyJoin` and `notifyLeave()` are never called after thread initialization.

+Before weave phase starts, the core function `cSimStart()` is called by `class ContentionSim`'s method function, `simulatePhase()`.
+Similarly, `cSimEnd()` is called after the weave phase completes.